raspberrypilearning/journey-to-school/en/step_1.md

 ## Introduction

-In this project you will train the computer to look for patterns in how your classmates get to school.
-You’ll test this training by getting the computer to predict how different people travel to school.
+In this project, you will train the computer to look for patterns in how your classmates get to school.
+You will test this training by getting the computer to predict how different people travel to school.

 ### What you will make